Shrimp Pasta with Grilled Tomatoes and Shrimp!

 This Shrimp Pasta is a quick and easy dinner recipe that the entire family will love.
 There’s so much flavor from the grilled shrimp, roasted cherry tomatoes and it’s topped with Parmesan cheese.
 Plus, it’s just like a dish you’d eat in a restaurant with hardly any work.
 Did I mention it’s ready in 30 minutes?

 Pair it with out favorite homemade bread sticks and a side salad for entire meal that’s quick and easy.
-This easy shrimp pasta is also lighter with a light garlic butter sauce!
+This easy dinner is also lighter with a light garlic butter sauce!
 It’s one of our favorite shrimp recipes and soon it will be yours too!

-Plus, this easy shrimp dinner uses up all those summer tomatoes and fresh basil from the garden.
+Plus, this easy pasta dinner uses up all those summer tomatoes and fresh basil from the garden.
 Another great recipe for using up those delicious cherry tomatoes are these amazing Balsamic Steak Skewers!

 The grilled cherry tomatoes and shrimp are an amazing combination!
 I could eat the shrimp and tomatoes straight from the grill, but adding some pasta and a simple sauce makes it a complete dinner.
 We can never have too many pasta recipes, right?

 Nope.
 Never.
 Totally glad you agree here and I think you’re going to love this pasta recipe!
-This Shrimp Pasta is light and flavorful with no heavy cream sauce but yet packs a punch with seasoned shrimp, grilled tomatoes and Parmesan cheese!
+It’s light and flavorful with no heavy cream sauce but yet packs a punch with seasoned shrimp, grilled tomatoes and Parmesan cheese!

 This is one of those dishes I love to make for my family and guests.
 It’s easy enough for a weeknight, but it looks and tastes like a dish you might get in a restaurant!
 Even though it’s a pasta dish it’s so light and fresh thanks to all the tomatoes and seasoned shrimp.
 The butter sauce adds just a touch of richness without being over-powering.